 " All Subdivision and Development Applications will be assessed under section 100B of the Rural Fires Act 1997 and, if necessary, will require a Bush Fire Safety Authority (BFSA) to be obtained from the NSW Rural Fire Service at subdivision and/or Development Application stage.
 Detailed bushfire assessment shall be undertaken for future development and address the bushfire protection measures of Planning for Bushfire Protection 2006.

 Figure 8.
 Indicative Conservation Plan

 7.4 Odour

-" There is to be no development within the 1 odour unit contour, as shown in the Indicative Odour Plan in Figure 9, until such time as a revised odour assessment is undertaken after the Mudgee Sewerage Treatment Plant (STP) is commissioned.
+" There is to be no development within the 1 odour unit contour, as shown in the Indicative Odour Plan in Figure 9.